 We use Quinoa and Lentils quite frequently in other dishes so I thought I’d try using both of them as my base.
 I love Quinoa, I’ve been using it for years, it is an excellent choice for vegans.
 It is protein-rich and gluten-free and one of the few plant foods that contain sufficient amounts of all nine essential amino acids making it a complete protein source.
 Lentils too have a good nutritional profile of B vitamins, iron and plant-based protein to name a few.

-See the info links at the end of the post for more information on all ingredients.
+See the nutritional info link at the end of the post for more information on Quinoa.

 I’ve kept the Burgers quite simple but I can see other ingredients that will make it into future burgers such as walnuts, chickpeas, kidney beans, black beans, flaxseeds, chilli, etc.